 “The integration between Oliver v5 and LearnPath makes it easier for us to promote the online resources available through Oliver v5 (databases etc.) as well as external resources.
-It keeps everything in one system, which is easier to manage and use.”Penny Roberts, Head of Library, Brighton Grammar School
+It keeps everything in one system, which is easier to manage and use.”Penny Roberts, Immediate Past Head of Library, Brighton Grammar School

 Based in Melbourne, Brighton Grammar School (BGS) is an independent Anglican school for boys, which caters for students from the early years through to secondary.
 BGS prides itself on delivering an educational experience that engages, excites and challenges each student.